badvibesforever1338/Fortnite-Offsets-Sigs/README.md

-I will try to update these every time Fortnite updates.
+I will try to update these every time that Fortnite updates.

-If you have any non-sped questions, dm xlohysco#1338
+ If you repost these in your server or on GitHub, give me credits.
+BadVibesForever#1337 - xlohysco#1338

-( I will add vtables very soon for you Linora pasting skids. )
+  [If you have any non-sped questions, you may dm me for help.]

-[ If you repost these, give me credit.
-Skid. ]
+   (Don't dm me saying "oh you cant dump basic offsets, skid", that shit getting annoying. use fn.dumps.host for all other offsets)